Synopsik/DiscordBot/README.md

     * all we are doing is importing the `DiscordBot()` class (that we haven't created yet)

-    * then instantiate DiscordBot with the string parameters we want attached to the bot as cogs
+    * then create DiscordBot using a string parameters for the cogs we want attached

 ```
 from bots.discordbot import DiscordBot